astrolytics-io/nucleus-analytics/README.md

 <b>Electron:</b>

-This module works in both the renderer and the main process, but **you should use it in one process only, optherwise you'll see duplicate data.
-We recommend the renderer process.**
+This module works in both the renderer and the main process, but **you should use it in one process only, otherwise you'll see duplicate data.
+We recommend the renderer process with nodeIntegration enabled.**

 This module can even run in a browser outside of Node (for example in the Electron renderer process with Node Integration disabled).

 ## V4.0 breaking changes
 - the `.appStarted()` method has been removed and integrated into .init()
+- the module is now 100% compatible with browser and hybrid environments
 - anonymous users are automatically tracked
+- user sessions now expire after 30 mins of inactivity
 - on Electron, the module is now made to be used in 1 process only (renderer recommended)
-- The device ID is now different between user sessions (existing users will count as new users on the dashboard)
+- The device ID is now different between computer user sessions (existing users will count as new users on the dashboard)
 - `.screen()` has been replaced by `.page()` (but is still available as an alias)
-- the module is now 100% compatible with browser environments
 - the "autoUserId" option has been removed
 - the deprecated `.checkUpdates()` method has been removed
 - events are throttle to 20/s maximum